top of page

 • Ask for referrals at least once during each appointment

-The most successful insurance agencies invite every customer in for a review each year.
+The most successful insurance agencies invite every customer for a review annually.

-How many people will you need to invite each month to make sure you get through your book of business in the year?
+How many people will you need to invite each month to ensure you get through your book of business in the year?

 Insurance agency team meets in conference room to plan their customer insurance review process.

-Click here to give us some basic information so we can run the numbers for you and send you a Customized Customer Insurance Review Plan made just for your agency.
+Click here to give us some basic information so we can run the numbers for you and send you a Customized Customer Insurance Review Plan made specifically for your agency.

 The plan will show you exactly how many…